 Conversely, those against qualified immunity maintain that the doctrine has created a culture of impunity, where officials can escape accountability for their actions even when they clearly violate a person’s constitutional rights.
 Critics argue that the doctrine shields bad actors and develops a lack of trust between law enforcement and the communities they serve.
 They also highlight how qualified immunity makes it tricky for victims to seek justice and holds officers to a lower standard of conduct.
 It preserves a system that allows abuses of power to go unchecked.

-What Does the Future of Qualified Immunity Look Like?
+What Does the Future of Qualified Immunity Look Like According to the Supreme Court?

 The debate surrounding qualified immunity has gained significant momentum over the last few years, with calls for reform and even complete abolition of the doctrine.
 This is due to the incompatibility of qualified immunity with the tenets of justice, fairness, and equal protection under the provisions of the law.
 Critics advocate for reforms that make it easier for victims to hold officials accountable for constitutional violations.
 Doing so helps strike a better balance between protecting officials and ensuring justice for those whose rights have been violated.